 as well.
 An ideal candidate will also have a good bedside manner and can communicate and empathize with patients and staff.
 Be prepared to answer behavioral questions

 to show how you approach difficult conversations with patients and excel in a team-based environment.

 A blemish on your record doesn’t necessarily mean you won’t get the job.
 I always prefer when candidates are upfront about the issue and demonstrate how they’ve learned from it.
 Plus, not disclosing the issue only slows down the process by having to explain it later and may make you look untrustworthy.

-To ace any interview, preparation is key to ensuring you are at the top of your game and make a lasting impression that confirms you are the best doc for the job.
+, preparation is key to ensuring you are at the top of your game and make a lasting impression that confirms you are the best doc for the job.

 This post originally appeared in the Health eCareers blog.